 Pro Tips

 - Nutrition is calculated for meat only and does not allow for fat drainage.
-Salt is my estimate of "to taste."
+Salt is my estimate of "to taste.

 To adjust the recipe size:

-Nutrition Estimate
+Nutrition Estimate (may vary)

-Editors Note: Originally published August 17, 2013, Updated with expanded options, refreshed photos, and a table of contents to help navigation.
+Editor's Note: Originally published August 17, 2013, updated with expanded options, refreshed photos, and a table of contents to help navigation.

 This is the last burger recipe I ever needed.
 The technique I learned from this recipe is sound and has led me to make a perfect burger every time.
 The same is true for your steak recipe.
 Thank you for sharing.